 I'm an avid organic gardener, I believe in political responsibility, I love animals, and I'm a bit obsessed with cooking.

 Giving Back -

 The planet and animals are a deep concern to me.
 Every effort is made to use recycled and ethically mined metals and gems.
-I volunteer politically and donate a portion of my income through the year to the Tennessee Elephant Sanctuary that provides a forever home to retired captive elephants.
+I volunteer politically and donate a portion of my income throughout the year to the Tennessee Elephant Sanctuary that provides a forever home to retired captive elephants.
 I believe strongly in giving back and am happy to share my experience freely with other jewelers.
 I am dedicated to educating others on the importance of art in our lives.
 A society without art is a society without a soul.